Chief Jay Eagle: National Championship Wrestling (1997)

-In 1997; Bragg defeated Mike Hart by disqualification at a National Championship Wrestling (NCW) event at Bailey's Nightlife Club in Sylva, North Carolina on March 6 and Rusty Riddle defeated Bragg, also at an NCW event at Bailey's Nightlife Club on September 4.
+In 1997, Bragg defeated Mike Hart by disqualification at a National Championship Wrestling (NCW) event at Bailey's Nightlife Club in Sylva, North Carolina on March 6 and Rusty Riddle defeated Bragg, also at an NCW event at Bailey's Nightlife Club on September 4.

-Bragg performed at an independent wrestling show in Forest City, North Carolina on April 11, 1998.
+Bragg performed at an independent wrestling show in Forest City, North Carolina, on April 11, 1998.
 Bragg, in a losing effort participated in a battle royal against Gene Davis, Grunge Master, Hunter Thompson, Jake Steele, James Fulton, Kevin Kirby, Pat Rukus, Ringmaster and Jeff Hamrick, who won the match.

 Some time before March 1999, Bragg along with Wahoo McDaniel trained aspiring professional wrestler John E. Stone.

 National Wrestling Alliance Wildside (1999–2000)

 Between 1999 and 2000, Bragg performed in matches for National Wrestling Alliance (NWA) Wildside at the NWA Arena in Cornelia, Georgia.

-In 1999; Bragg defeated TJ Gray on September 18 and on October 9 during a NWA Wildside TV taping.
+In 1999, Bragg defeated TJ Gray on September 18 and on October 9 during a NWA Wildside TV taping.

 On August 19, 2000, Bragg teaming with Johnny Eagle in a losing effort participated in Round No. 1 of a NWA Wildside Tag Team Championship title tournament handicap mega Royal Rumble match.
 The other participants were; White Trash, Ben Thrasher, Ron Star, Danny Whitbrow, Johnny Blast, Spyder Crowley and Scottie Wrenn, who won the match without a tag team partner.

 Exodus Wrestling Alliance (2005)

 Bragg defeated Greg "The Hammer" Valentine in a strap match on February 19, 2005, while performing for Exodus Wrestling Alliance (EWA).

 On October 4, 2005, Bragg defeated Mark Slain at the EWA event The War Dance Never Dies: A Tribute to Wahoo McDaniel.
-The event took place at the National Guard Armory in Mooresville, North Carolina and was to pay tribute to professional wrestler and promoter Wahoo McDaniel who passed away on April 18, 2002.
+The event took place at the National Guard Armory in Mooresville, North Carolina and was to pay tribute to professional wrestler and promoter Wahoo McDaniel who died on April 18, 2002.

 Hurricane Katrina Benefit Show (2005)

 On September 25, 2005, Bragg teamed with EZ Money to defeat Mark Slain and Dookie Payne at a 2005 Hurricane Katrina benefit show in Westminster, South Carolina.
-9 professional wrestling promotions, including Bragg's American Pro Wrestling, and 125 professional wrestlers participated in the event.
+Nine professional wrestling promotions, including Bragg's American Pro Wrestling, and 125 professional wrestlers participated in the event.